Fathead Keto Pizza Dough (3-way Recipe)

 If you want to see the recipe measurements, skip this part and jump to the recipe card now.

-That’s the most popular keto pizza crust on a keto diet.
+Fathead Pizza Crust with Almond Flour is the most popular keto pizza crust on a keto diet and my preferred option.

 There are 4 steps to follow to make a crispy fathead keto pizza crust recipe, whatever the recipe option you choose.

-The first step to make any keto fathead pizza dough consists of melting mozzarella and cream cheese.
+The first step to making any keto fathead pizza dough consists of melting mozzarella and cream cheese.

 The fastest way to do this is to bring all the ingredients in a microwave-safe bowl and microwave for 1 minute.